Should You Trust Your Doctor’s Nutrition Advice?Dec 13, 2021

 Despite this knowledge gap, physicians and other healthcare providers are engaging their obese patients.
 Doctors are offering advice on Nutrition.
 In this powerful position, it would be normal for your to trust your Doctor’s nutrition advice.
 Healthcare providers do positively impact the person’s perception of their own weight and often can inspire some type of action.
 The issue remains what that action may be.

-One area that was encouraging were potential societal solutions including the sugary beverage tax and value of nutrition consultation coverage by insurance, along with exercise at work (56%, 85% and 86% respectively).
-All logical interventions that have the potential to improve health outcomes.
+One area that was encouraging was potential societal solutions including the sugary beverage tax and value of nutrition consultation coverage by insurance, along with exercise at work (56%, 85%, and 86% respectively).
+All logical interventions have the potential to improve health outcomes.
 Yet what are doctors telling their patients to do specifically?

 What Trusted Nutrition Advice, Physicians Counsel Their Patients to Follow